best places to live in Fort Myers Florida

 The River District

 Historic Downtown core.
 Walkable to restaurants, the Edison Theater, the river, and Centennial Park.
-Mix of older condos in 4 to 6 story buildings, plus a few historic homes that have been converted.
-The vibe is closer to a small-city downtown than a beach town.
+Mix of older condos in 4 to 6 story buildings plus a few historic homes that have been converted.

 ONE Fort Myers

-The big new one.
-A 30+ story riverfront condo project that’s reshaping the Downtown skyline.
+A 30+ story riverfront condo project reshaping the Downtown skyline.
 Pricing is at a premium because it’s the first new luxury construction in Downtown in years.
-If you want to live in something brand new with full resort-style amenities and a riverfront view, ONE Fort Myers is the conversation.
-If you’re looking at it from an investment standpoint, I also broke down the ONE Fort Myers investment case and preconstruction numbers.
+I broke down the full ONE Fort Myers investment case and preconstruction numbers if that angle matters to you.

-For the broader Downtown condo market and what’s available right now, see Downtown Fort Myers condos 2026.
+For the broader Downtown condo market, see Downtown Fort Myers condos 2026.

 Best Places to Live in Fort Myers for Families